 Learn How to Set Up An Overhead Camera for Online Piano Lessons

-Now that you have your overhead camera set up, check out this post for the next step in creating your fabulous online studio setup!
+Now that you have your overhead camera set up, check out how to Show Multiple Camera Views Simultaneously with OBS During Online Piano Lessons for the next step in creating your fabulous online studio setup!